-Set in the 24th century and decades after the adventures of the original crew of the starship Enterprise, this new series is the long-awaited successor to the original Star Trek (1966).
+Set in the twenty-fourth century and seven to eight decades after the adventures of the original crew of the starship Enterprise, this new series is the long-awaited successor to Star Trek: The Original Series (1966).
 Under the command of Captain Jean-Luc Picard, the all new Enterprise NCC 1701-D travels out to distant planets to seek out new life and to boldly go where no one has gone before.

 Harald Mayr <firstname.lastname@example.org>

 New Stars.
 New Stories.
 New Worlds To Explore.

 Did You Know?

 Two characters on the show were named after real people who were fans of Star Trek: The Original Series

 (1966).
 The alien prankster "Q" was named for Janet Quarton, a British fan.
 Geordi La Forge was named after George La Forge, a Trek fan who used a wheelchair.
 See more